-Proposals will be ranked, and 37 award(s) made to the applicants with the highest score to assume the operation of one (1) Flexible Assertive Community Treatment teams.
+Proposals will be ranked, and 12 award(s) made to the applicant with the highest score to assume the operation of one (1) Flexible Assertive Community Treatment team by region / county.

-For agencies who are interested in more than one team becoming a Flexible ACT team, the agency will need to submit a separate proposal for each ACT team.
+For agencies who are interested in more than one (1) team becoming a Flexible ACT team, the agency will need to submit a separate proposal for each ACT team.